-- Continue the current monitoring schedule for the Magothy monitoring program. - Continue pumping the Magothy extraction wells at Middle Road, LIPA/Airport and new IP wells.
-The North Street, North Street East and South Boundary Magothy extraction wells are currently in standby as they have reached the OU III cleanup goals identified for shutdown of these wells.
-The IPE extraction well was abandoned as it had reached its cleanup goal. - Discontinue sampling of wells identified in Section 3.2.8 associated with the Industrial Park East groundwater monitoring program.
+- Continue the current monitoring schedule for the Magothy monitoring program.
+See the appropriate sections for detailed discussion on the monitoring well sampling schedule for the Magothy. - Continue pumping the Magothy extraction wells at Middle Road, Airport and the new IP wells.
+The North Street, North Street East and LIPA Magothy extraction wells are currently in standby as they have reached the OU III cleanup goals identified for shutdown of these wells.
+The IPE extraction well was abandoned as it had reached its cleanup goal.